Our academic collaborators’ seminal contributions push the field forward

 We’ve attacked cancer cells with brute force: cut them out with knives, burned them with radiation, poisoned them with chemotherapy and targeted them with drugs.
 The results have been significant, but one major problem remains: the cancer sometimes comes back, and it’s learned how to evade the next attack.
 Traditional cancer therapies destroy the cancer only while they’re administered and can harm the body along the way.
 Cancer immunotherapy learns and adapts – like evolution.
 And once that lesson is learned, it’s a lesson for life.

-People will die from cancer in 2035 (WHO)
+People will die from cancer in 2035 (NCI)

-Of people will get cancer in their lifetimes (ACS)
+Of people will get cancer in their lifetimes (NCI)

 Cancer is clever.
 It tricks your immune system into thinking it belongs – that it’s you.
 So your immune system doesn’t attack it, and the cancer cells are left to grow and multiply – that is, unless science lends a helping hand.
 Immunotherapy does just that.